 Once your resin is mixed, it starts curing.
 Most resins take about 30 minutes before it's not useable.
 Epoxy resins are thermoset plastics made by the reaction of two or more industrial chemical compounds; measuring correctly is essential!
 Equal parts A & B, but look on the packaging for specific directions on how much and how long to mix!

 Resin doesn't need to be beaten or whipped, mix slowly and thoroughly.
 Even if it looks like it's all mixed, mix some more; the more you mix, the more your bubbles go away.

 Casting resin is a very heat-sensitive material.
 Therefore you should also keep an eye on the ambient temperature when mixing the resin.
 Warm resin wets out better and cures faster.
 Avoid storing your epoxy resin and hardeners in very cold temperatures, this will change the viscosity of the resin.
 Also, be aware that constant heating of the epoxy can cause condensation and or contamination.

 Epoxy resin should cure at room temperature, around 70°F. Makes sure your resin doesn't cure too fast or too slow!

 Apply the resin a little bit at a time.
 Depending on the resin, it can pour quickly.
 Pouring from a smaller cup is easier to control.

 Keep the flies or bugs from curing in your work by using a dust cover or a cardboard box.

-A heat gun is great for removing bubbles from your resin.
+A heat tool is great for removing bubbles from your resin.

 There are many different types of forming molds out there.
-The best for epoxy resin are made from silicone or propylene!
-Food molds will leave a cloudy texture to the surface of project.
+The best epoxy resin molds are made from silicone or propylene!
+Food molds will leave a cloudy texture on the surface of your project.